 Then there was Alexis.

-This was their third Christmas together and Thomas wanted to make it special for Alexis knowing she usually spent it alone in her younger years after her parents passed.
-Luckily, Thomas was friendly with the manager at the lodge who pulled some strings which included a large discount on their stay.
+This was their third Christmas together, and Thomas wanted to make it special for Alexis knowing she usually spent it alone in her younger years after her parents passed.
+Luckily, Thomas was friendly with the manager of the lodge who pulled some strings including a large discount on their stay.
 The money he once spent freely was dwindling at a rapid pace.
 Thomas needed to find a job soon otherwise Alexis might start to suspect something was up.

 After Thomas announced they would be going to the ski lodge for Christmas Alexis went from the idea of a potential break up to a wedding with a flip of a switch.
 Thomas insisted on only giving each other one gift this year.
 Alexis prayed for an engagement ring.

 Boy, was she wrong.
 Alexis glanced down at her wrist dangling off the side of the padded table.
 Even though the room was darkened, to give a relaxing ambiance, the small amount of light refracted off the bracelet clasped to her wrist.
 Alexis was pretty sure she now owned the ugliest bracelet anyone had ever seen.